 “How does it feel to be used?”

 So.
 You found out what I did again.
+Why do you keep trying to unmask me?
+You just won’t leave well enough alone, so, you want to know the truth?
 Yes, I used you and I’m enjoying your pain right now.
 You never learn, do you?

 “You don’t love me anymore.”